aNap73/Sweeper/README.md

 ![Fig3](https://raw.githubusercontent.com/aNap73/Sweeper/master/public/3.png)

 When you hit an X it's game over and if you got the high score it will be saved.
-Simply click of squares in the playfield and the game will restart with a completely new board and bomb placement!
+Simply click on squares in the playfield and the game will restart with a completely new board and bomb placement!

 Good Luck!